bit-broker/website/content/en/docs/consumer/entity.md

 curl http://bbk-consumer:8003/v1/entity/country/34c3ab32774042098ddc0ffa9878e4a1a60b33c0
 ```

-This will return an empty JSON object as follows:
+This will return a JSON object as follows:

 ```js
 {